Anti-doping in Cycling

 Considering all of the media attention doping has been getting recently we have decided to include an article on doping and the risks.
 Some people just love to use shortcuts to get to the top.
 This might prompt some cycling amateurs to use drugs to enhance their cycling capabilities.
 Even the professionals might still use drugs to ensure they keep staying at the top always.
 All these activities have led to the increase in the doping cases in cycling.
 In the past, we could only hear of such cases in the marathon races, but doping has now found itself in the cycling world too.

 Doping agents can be found in the most innocuous of places.
-For example, a rider was disqualified last year as he had been taking male enhancement pills and this had resulted in an unnatural increase in his testosterone levels.
+For example, a rider was disqualified last year as he had been taking male enhancement pills (safe supplements are listed at Penile Plus) and this had resulted in an unnatural increase in his testosterone levels.
 Despite his pleading, the judges ruled that while an honest mistake, he had gained an unfair advantage and so they had to set an example.
 The users of these doping agents are aware of the risks, but sometimes they tend to ignore them.
 For those who did not know, below are some of the health dangers associated with doping.

 You could die from doping